directus/directus/docs/guides/headless-cms/build-static-website/nuxt-3.md

 Open `my-website` in your code editor and type `npm run dev` in your terminal to start the Nuxt development server and open `http://localhost:3000` in your browser.

-## Create Plugin For @directus/sdk
+## Create a Plugin for the SDK

-To expose an npm package available globally in your Nuxt project you must create a plugin.
+To expose an Node.js package available globally in your Nuxt project you must create a plugin.
 Create a new directory called `plugins` and a new file called `directus.js` inside of it.

 ```js
 import { createDirectus } from '@directus/sdk'